Why Your Team Needs Effective Sales Coaching for Digital Selling Success

 You’ll make it easy for your sellers to boost their confidence because they’ll know that a team of experts wrote the copy uniquely for them.
 Plus, telling the right story will give you peace of mind.
 You’ll know with certainty that all your sellers have consistent messaging built in collaboration with your Marketing team.
 Then, your sellers will be ready to connect with buyers.

 Using the Right Bait

 The next item is bait — content that enables your sales team to reel in the big ones.
 Vengreso calls this, Content for Sales Enablement.
-During the buying process, 82 percent of B2B buyers consume five to eight pieces of content from the vendor they choose.
+According to Forbes, 70% of B2B buyers consume content from the vendors they research during the buying process.

-To achieve modern sales success, your sellers need to be sharing content with their audience to develop their thought leadership in the industry.
-Then, buyers will connect with your reps looking for solutions to their pain points because they’re already a trusted source of information.
+Sharing content with their audience develops your sellers’ thought leadership in the industry and is key to achieve modern sales success.
+Buyers will organically connect with your reps when looking for solutions to their pain points because they’re already a trusted source of information.